DATA-DOG/symfony-force/README.md

 #### Reload

 **reload** - reloads your application datasources in the order: drop database(if available), create database, run migrations, load fixtures, clear and warmup cache.
-These binaries are located in **src/AppBundle/Resources/bin** and may be adapted for custom usage.
+These binaries are located in **app/Resources/bin** and may be adapted for custom usage.

     bin/reload test

 Would reload application for **test** environment.
 Default is **dev** as usual in symfony2 application.

-#### Archive

-**archive** binary is used to archive an application to **tar.gz** for production use in order to upload and deploy it without any dependencies.

-    bin/archive /directory/release.tar.gz

 ## Vagrant